 Tools and methods of stewardship

-- Assessment and Monitoring of external fund managers’ stewardship policies, processes and records
+- Assessment and Monitoring of external fund managers’ own engagement and voting policies, processes, and records.

-- Engagement with external fund managers on ESG/sustainability and stewardship ambition
+- Engagement with external fund managers on identified weaknesses, and strategic engagement themes, with an aim to affect ESG/sustainability and stewardship ambition.

-Please see below EQ’s commitments across these three methods
+Please see below EQ’s commitments across these four methods

-1. Assessment and Monitoring of external fund managers’ stewardship policies, processes and records
+1. Assessment and Monitoring of external fund managers’ own engagement and voting policies, processes, and records.

 This assessment of engagement and stewardship forms part of the final fund conviction, and the minimum baseline expectations will influence whether a fund passes the fund selection committee onto the EQ buy-list.
 The intentionality of a fund managers’ engagement will further influence whether the fund is included in portfolios with sustainability mandates.